korest/korest.github.io/_posts/2018-10-21-serverless-in-action-part-1.md

 * JWT signing key is passed with environment variables.

 ### Conclusion
-Using Golang for lambda functions was pretty smooth.
+Using Golang for lambda functions is pretty smooth.
+It's pretty easy to find some help and needed libraries on the Internet.
-In the beginning, it's a bit hard to get used to syntax after Java world, but after some time development is fast enough.
+In the beginning, it was a bit hard to get used to syntax after Java world, but after some time development is fast enough.
-All the logic is covered with tests.
-Everything could be found in my github [repository]().
+All the logic is covered with unit tests.
+Everything could be found in my [github repository](https://github.com/korest/AuthLambdas).

 What's next?
 * [Part 2: CRUD]()